RobertoFalconi/MinimalAPIsTemplate/README.md

 # How to use
 1. Call a generateToken method and copy the returned Bearer token *token*
 2. Login with value: "Bearer *token*" (without double quotes, replace *token* with its value)
 3. Call tryToken method.
-You should get 200 if authenticated, 401 otherwise
+You will get 200 if authenticated, 401 otherwise